jsdev2/lesson17/readme.md

 ---

-## Independent Practice (20 min)
+## Independent Practice (? min)

-Create a new app, that does anything you want, and deploy it to Firebase.
-If you want, it can use a Firebase database as well, but it doesn't have to.
-It can be as simple as a page with an h1 tag that says "Hello World".
+Create a new app, that does anything you want, and deploy it to Firebase hosting.
+It can be as simple as an html page with an h1 tag that says "Hello World".

+Bonus: Have it also use a Firebase database (without using Google auth), and store and retrieve information from that database.

+Double bonus: Use Google Auth, and display the user's name (or other information).

 <a name = "conclusion"></a>